-- Your genetic 'makeup' may be important (the material inherited from your parents which controls various aspects of your body).
+- Genetic 'makeup' may be important.
 Some people have a tendency to have an anxious personality, which can run in families.

-- Childhood traumas such as abuse or death of a parent, may make you more prone to anxiety when you become older.
+- Childhood traumas, such as abuse or death of a parent, may make people more prone to anxiety as they become older.

-- A major stress in life may trigger the condition.
-For example, a family crisis or a major civilian trauma such as a toxic chemical spill.
+- A major stress in life may trigger the condition, for example, a family crisis or a major civilian trauma such as a terror attack.
 But the symptoms then persist when any trigger has gone.
-Common minor stresses in life, which you may otherwise have easily coped with, may then keep the symptoms going once the condition has been triggered.
+Common minor stresses in life, which may otherwise have been easily coped with, may then keep the symptoms going once the condition has been triggered.

 How is generalised anxiety disorder diagnosed?

-If the typical symptoms develop and persist then a doctor can usually be confident that you have GAD.
-Current guidelines from the International Classification of Diseases tenth edition (ICD-10) suggest the diagnosis should be made if you have had your symptoms for six months but it is sometimes difficult to tell if you have GAD, panic disorder, depression, or a mixture of these conditions.
+If the typical symptoms develop and persist then a clinician can usually be confident that the diagnosis is GAD.
+Current guidelines from the International Classification of Diseases tenth edition (ICD-10) suggest the diagnosis should be made if the symptoms have lasted for six months but it is sometimes difficult to be sure whether the diagnosis is GAD, panic disorder, depression, or a mixture of these conditions.

 Some of the physical symptoms of anxiety can be caused by physical problems which can be confused with anxiety.
 So, sometimes other conditions may need to be ruled out.
 For example: